nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Recall the usage of this

 ## APP service plan
-- An Azure App Service plan defines a set of compute resources for a web app to run
+- An Azure App Service plan defines a set of compute resources for a web app to run (OS, region, No VMs, Size of VM, pricing tier)
 - Auto-scaling for Azure web apps can only be configured for web apps that are part of the Standard App Service Plan or higher.
 - - Azure App Service cannot be directly moved to a different region.
 - Pricing tiers
 - 1. Shared compute (free and shared)  / cannot scale out
   2. Dedictaed (basic, standard, premium v2,v3) share the compute resource
-  3. Isolated / uns on dedicated VN and provide compute and NW isolation. provide fill scale out features
+  3. Isolated / on dedicated VN and provide compute and NW isolation. provide fill scale out features
 - You can move an app to another App Service plan, as long as the source plan and the target plan are in the same resource group and geographical region and of the same OS type
 - you can scale out an App Service Plan while the apps are online in Azure App Service.
 Scaling out increases the number of instances running your app without downtime
 - scale up ( add more resources) / scale out ( add more instances)
 - Revisit app service plan backups
+- The Premium App Service plan supports up to 20 staging slots
+- Move an app to a different region - .
+If you want to run your app in a different region, one alternative is app cloning

 - **Cost of App Service plans**
 - Shared tier: Each app receives a quota of CPU minutes, so each app is charged for the CPU quota.